-Bipolar disorder is a mental condition characterized by extreme mood swings, such as elevated moods and periods of depression.
+Bipolar disorder is a mental condition characterized by extreme mood swings, such as elevated moods (mania) and periods of depression.
 Teenagers with bipolar disorder often experience academic problems, issues dealing with peers, and high levels of family dysfunction.
-They may also have an elevated risk of substance abuse and suicidal thoughts and behavior.
+They may also have an increased risk of substance abuse and suicidal thoughts and behavior.

 Previously, it was believed that bipolar disorder was prevalent only in adults; however, studies have found that it might occur in 0.1–1% of children and adolescents (1).
 Not all teenagers who show extreme emotions may have bipolar disorder, so a proper diagnosis is necessary before labeling a child with this mental disorder.
 No cure is available for this condition, but the symptoms can be managed with therapy and medication.